 Maternity Sought and Maternity Denied: Beloved, Daughters of the Stone, and Um defeito de cor

-CHAPTER 9 – MANIFESTATIONS OF SEXUALITY AND SPIRITUALITY
+CHAPTER 9 – MANIFESTATIONS OF SEXUALITY AND SPIRITUALITY: A LITERARY PERSPECTIVE

-Liminal Sexuality & Gender Ambiguity in The Red of His Shadow
+Liminal Sexuality and Gender Ambiguity in The Red of His Shadow

 CHAPTER 10 - CONCLUSIONS

 The voices echo on